I began my career as a student journalist in 1965 after I secured a last minute place at Warwick University to read history and politics.

 I have written two books with Francis Beckett, The Blairs and Their Court, an unauthorised biography of the former Labour leader ( in paperback as The Survivor) and Marching to the Fault Line, a new ( and among the Left) controversial history of the 1984 miners strike.

-I have published this year a new book with Francis Beckett and Nick Kochan called Blair Inc which looks at the Blairs and their money making activities since they left Downing Street.
+I published last year a new book with Francis Beckett and Nick Kochan called Blair Inc which looks at the Blairs and their money making activities since they left Downing Street.

-This year I also joined Byline.com a crowd funded website and most of my posts are also published on this site.
+I also joined Byline.com a crowd funded website and most of my posts are also published on this site and on Linked In.
 If you want to back my work financially – as this website generates no income – you can donate on this site for as little as £2 a month.It helps keep independent journalism alive.